St. Denis Medical: Broadcast

 St. Denis Medical premiered on NBC on November 12, 2024.
 The second season premiered on November 3, 2025.
 It also streams on Peacock in the United States.
+The third season is scheduled to premiere on November 2, 2026.

 The series was acquired for broadcast in the United Kingdom by the BBC in March 2024.
 The first season launched on BBC iPlayer, the broadcaster's streaming service, early on June 6, 2025, before a linear premiere on BBC One in a late slot that evening.
+The second season premiered on May 1, 2026.

 In Canada, the series airs on CTV and CTV Comedy Channel, and is available to stream on Crave.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 81% approval rating, based on 27 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 81% approval rating, based on 27 critic reviews.
 The website's critics consensus reads, "The prognosis is promising for St. Denis Medical, a tart and well-cast addition to the tried-and-true mockumentary sitcom genre."
 Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 16 critics, indicating "generally favorable" reviews.